perdian/dotfiles/README.md

 ### Linux

-On standard Linux distributions the `realpath` command needed by the bootstrap script is not available and needs to be installed.
-Other necessary system tools might also be missing, so to be on the safe side make sure to install the following system components:
+Some necessary system tools might be missing, so to be on the safe side make sure to install the following system components:

-    sudo apt-get install dialog realpath git zsh python nano
+    sudo apt-get install dialog git zsh python nano

 ## Installation